Vyral/hugo-balarezo/_posts/2019-06-24-how-i-sold-my-home-for-43000-more-than-what-a-corporate-cash-buyer-couldve.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Hugo+Balarezo/Videos/How+I+Sold+My+Home+for+%2443%2C000+More+Than+What+a+Corporate+Cash+Buyer+Couldve.mp4
 pullquote: >-
-  I sold my home on the open market for $43,000 more than what they would’ve gotten selling to Opendoor.
+  I sold my home on the open market for $43,000 more than what we would’ve gotten selling to Opendoor.
 enclosure_type: video/mp4
 enclosure_time: